 What is the Bear Pennant Pattern?

 The bear pennant is a continuation pattern that signals that the ongoing trend is likely to continue.
 It occurs during a bearish trend and indicates a possible extension of a downtrend.
-Forex traders use this classical chart pattern to join the existing trend and short sell an asset.
+Traders use this classical chart pattern to join the existing trend and short sell an asset.

-How to Identify and Use the Bear Pennant in Forex Trading?
+How to Identify and Use the Bear Pennant?

 The bear pennant occurs during a pronounced downtrend in price.
 It consists of two parts: the flagpole and the pennant.
 The GBP/USD chart below gives us a great illustration of the formation.